School Leaver CV: Template, Examples & Writing Guide

 - Next, create your own skills list.
 Look at what you've gained through education, work experience, extracurricular activities, or other areas of your life.

-- Aim to include 5–10 skills on your CV.
-Mix job-specific abilities with widely valued traits like teamwork, communication, or time management for a well-rounded profile.
+- Aim to include 5–10 skills on a CV.
+Combine job-specific skills with widely valued traits like teamwork, effective communication, or time management to create a well-rounded profile.

 - Aim for a mix of soft skills and hard skills.

-These skills would look great on a school leaver CV.
+These skills would look great on a school leaver's CV:

 - IT skills (name the programs you’re familiar with)